Barack Obama could well be considered the best President since Dwight D. Eisenhower

 That is how Obama is different than his predecessors since Eisenhower, or at least since Carter.
 This is the first time the military agenda hasn’t dominated every second of the sitting Presidents time.
 The first time in decades that any social advancement has been registered; or more precisely, the first time the downward slide of the average American has been noted publicly.

-Three years (nearly four) have passed since I wrote this piece.
+Editor’s note, 2019.
 What I find amusing in this Orange Hate-Monkey hellhole we are trapped in, is that a lot of people are now saying that Obama was the best president during their lifetimes.
-So all the flack I got when I said that three years ago means absolutely as little as I thought it did then.
-We as citizens should build on that discovery, that Obama was the best president of our own experienced lives, rather than be distracted by the same-old glittery glamour of sabre-rattling and outright warfare that has come to be synonymous with US policy since WWII.
+So all the flack I got when I said the very same thing in 2014 means absolutely as little as I thought it did then.
+I was right, for once.
+We as citizens should build on this discovery, that Obama was the best president of our own experienced lives, rather than be distracted by the same-old glittery glamour of sabre-rattling and outright warfare that has come to be synonymous with US policy since WWII.

 We will look back on the Obama years as a halcyon moment we should have known to cherish.
 Because it will be a long time before we ever have it that good again.